-What Can a Handyman Do in Platte City, Missouri?
+What Can a Handyman Do Without a License in Platte City, Missouri?

 Missouri does not issue a single statewide “general contractor/handyman license.”
 Contractor licensing (and most trade licensing) is handled at the city/county level, so a handyman working in Platte City must focus on Platte City/Platte County rules plus state registrations for taxes and (if applicable) state-regulated trades.
 Even when no contractor license is required, permits are still commonly required for structural, electrical, plumbing, and HVAC work, and those permits are issued locally.